mgallegoa/telescope-media-files.nvim/README.md

 This extension can be configured using `extensions` field inside Telescope setup function.

 ### Example custom configuration with Lazy
-In the next example, the filetypes is configure to acept other types of the files (check the Prerequisites section optionals) and change the default find command (fd) to rg -->
+In the next example, the filetypes is configure to acept other types of files (check the Prerequisites section optionals) and change the default find command (fd) to rg -->
 ```lua

     config = function()